Kelta-King/MathJax-KeltaKing/README.md

 # Teaching-Canvas
-An web based Canvas to draw and write things
+A web based Canvas to draw and write things
+It is under construction